System Support Administrator Salary

 Popular Skills for System Support Administrator

-System Support Administrators seem to wield many skills on the job.
-Most notably, skills in Microsoft Active Directory, Microsoft Exchange, Windows NT / 2000 / XP Networking, and Windows Operating System General Use are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Windows Support, Network Management / Administration, and Internet Information Server.
-Those educated in Microsoft Office tend to be well versed in Network Management / Administration and Microsoft Exchange.
+System Support Administrators report using a deep pool of skills on the job.
+Most notably, skills in Microsoft Active Directory, Microsoft Exchange, Windows NT / 2000 / XP Networking, and Windows Operating System General Use are correlated to pay that is above average, with boosts between 4 percent and 10 percent.
+At the other end of the pay range are skills like Windows Support, Network Management / Administration, and Internet Information Server.
+It is often found that people who know Microsoft Office are also skilled in Network Management / Administration and Microsoft Exchange.

 Pay by Experience Level for System Support Administrator